Silverasdf/cs426-project/README.md

 The Poster is provided as poster.pdf
 The Presentation is provided as presentation.pdf
-The Abstract is provided as paper.pdf, and it will also be submitted to Canvas.
+The Abstract will be provided on May 9th as paper.pdf, and it will also be submitted to Canvas.

 ## Installation